senacor/elasticsearch-evolution/README.md

 ### v0.6.0-SNAPSHOT

+- Added option to trim a trailing newline in migration scripts (fixes [#298](https://github.com/senacor/elasticsearch-evolution/issues/298)).
+NOTE: This option is only needed for backward compatibility / checksum stability!
 - The minimum supported Java version is now 17.
 - Drop spring boot 2 compatibility.
 Further versions may run on spring boot 2, but it is not tested anymore.